 Nikola Corporation’s Earnings Per Share (EPS)

-From the earnings per share perspective, Nikola is fundamentally incapable of starting a dividend policy now.
+Therefore, from the earnings per share perspective, Nikola is fundamentally incapable of starting a dividend policy now.

-Nikola Corporation’s Free Cash Flow
+Nikola Corporation’s Operating Cash Flow

 In short, investors of Nikola’s common stocks can only hope for a price appreciation.

-For now, investors should not expect Nikola to pay out a dividend, not until when the company has its 1st BEV truck delivered in 2021.
+For now, investors should not expect Nikola to pay a dividend, not until when the company has its 1st BEV truck delivered in 2021.

-Until then, we will look at the company’s fundamentals again to see how it performs in terms of profitability and free cash flow.
+Until then, we will look at the company’s fundamentals again to see how it performs in terms of profitability and cash flow.